-Evidence obtained after the end of the reporting period
+Evidence after the reporting period

 Selling costs